liquidprompt/liquidprompt/docs/theme.rst

 Switching Themes
 ----------------

-Liquidprompt can switch between themes on the fly.
+Liquid Prompt can switch between themes on the fly.
 The shell does not need to be reloaded, and no files need to be sourced after the initial source.

 To load (but not activate) a theme, simply source the theme file.
 For example,